As Required by the U.S. Department of Education, 34 C.F.R. § 106.45,

 - Only relevant cross-examination and other questions may be asked of a party or witness.
 See Section IV.E.iii., above, regarding relevancy.
 Before a party or witness answers a cross-examination or other question, the adjudicator must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
 (106.45(b)(6)(i).)

-- If a party or witness does not submit to cross-examination at the live hearing, the adjudicator(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility.
-However, the adjudicator(s) cannot draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross-examination or other questions.
-(106.45(b)(6)(i).)
+- The adjudicator(s) may rely, if appropriate, on a statement of a party or a witness even if that party or witness does not submit to cross-examination.
+However, the adjudicator(s) cannot draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal or answer cross-examination or other questions.

 - Determination Regarding Responsibility